devailo/painter-website/README.md

 A page with a form for modification of a selected artworks, if the user is the owner.
 * Details/Delete ->
 A page with a confirmation prompt for deleting owned artworks.
-* Comments ->
+* Details/Comments ->
-Guest and users are able to read the comments in the blogs.
+Guests and users are able to read the comments in the artwork details pages.
 Logged in users can comment on all the artworks.

 ## About The Project - Technical Description